tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/rtu-behaviour.md

 success.
 The operator believes A is closed while B is.
 Nothing in the command exchange reads as wrong; only a configuration comparison or a field check exposes it.

-Stedin's RTU configurations are typically stored in the RTU's non-volatile memory (flash) and are also stored in engineering tool project files on the engineering workstation.
+RTU configurations are stored in the RTU's non-volatile memory (flash) and are also stored in engineering tool project files on the engineering workstation.
 Like relay settings, RTU configurations are versioned and baselined.
 A periodic maintenance check involves reading the RTU's configuration and comparing it against the baseline.
 A divergence points to unauthorised modification.
 The configuration is static between firmware updates (a new firmware version might come with a default configuration that then needs updating), so a configuration change outside a firmware update or documented maintenance window stands out.

 The challenge is that RTU configuration is often opaque.
-Unlike protection relay settings, which are typically human-readable (e.g. "Overcurrent threshold: 1200A"), RTU configuration files are often binary or proprietary formats that require the vendor's engineering tool to interpret.
+Unlike protection relay settings, which are usually human-readable (e.g. "Overcurrent threshold: 1200A"), RTU configuration files are often binary or proprietary formats that require the vendor's engineering tool to interpret.
 That opacity slows an investigator reading the configuration as much as anyone altering it.